scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         work.
 For fonts with fewer than 256 glyphs it will offer the choice of a symbol encoding.
-    -   If a reference were copied in the outline character view and pasted into the font view, fontforge would crash.
+    -   If a reference were copied in the outline character view and pasted into the font view, websharpstudios would crash.
     -   the expand stroke patch on 29-Sept broke calligraphic and ellipse modes.
     -   The mouse's scroll wheel did not work in the metrics view.